25 June 2022

 The above description is an instance of finding the shortest path in a graph.
 In it, we represent each city by a graph node and direct routes between two cities as a weighted edge where the weight is the distance.
 Going from home to Cuzco amounts to finding the path between those two nodes with the smallest total distance.

-The translation from this graph description to a decision process description is quite straightforward.
+The translation from this graph description to a decision process is quite straightforward.

-Alright, it’s finally time to solve those decision problems.
-The simplest idea could be to exhaustively search the space of all actions trying to find the best solution.
+Alright, it’s finally time to start optimizing those decision problems.
+The simplest idea would be to exhaustively search the space of all actions trying to find the best solution.
 Notice that even for finite states and horizon, this may be prohibitively expensive since the possible candidates grow exponentially with the time steps.
-Any practical method will take into account how this class of problems naturally breaks apart into separate stages.
+Any practical method must take into account how this class of problems naturally breaks apart into separate stages.

 Our approach will involve the famous Bellman principle of optimality, which is the cornerstone of dynamic programming.
 Taking Richard E Bellman3’s own words, it reads as: